Setting Goals Male Post-Natal Depression

-So, now that you have had the opportunity to complete the Values assessment and consider a little more the principles and virtues which motivate you, we are going to elaborate upon each of these further and generate more concrete objectives – we are going to develop our goals.
+So, now that you have had the opportunity to complete the values assessment and consider a little more the principles and virtues which motivate you, we are going to elaborate upon each of these further and generate more concrete objectives – we are going to develop our goals.

-When depression takes a grip of us, it can feel as though as though absolutely everything we do can lead to feelings of despair, and as such we tend to do less and less.
+When depression takes a grip of us, it can feel as though absolutely everything we do can lead to feelings of despair, and as such we tend to do less and less.
 When we start to think about treatment goals, we are actually beginning to turn the tables upon this pattern and generate a more positive template of what life could be like, often leading to an increased sense of hope for the future.
 For many people, the phrase “goal setting” often triggers associations with a lot of the personal-empowerment, self-help literature (think Tony Robbins or Paul McKenna) and of course they are certainly invaluable within this context, however, at this stage we are not setting out to generate huge, million dollars a day-type goals which may (at this stage!) seem impossible to fulfil.
 Instead, we’re going to start small, and aim for real, achievable daily successes.

 The power of goal setting

 First of all, please don’t be tempted to read through this bit without actually writing down some goals, or, if you do, then please take some extra time today to come back and do some goal setting.
 Particularly when we are not feeling at our best, low in mood, overtired and thinking that we suck at everything, taking a very short amount of time to identify and actually write down one or two goals enables us to shift our mindset out of the hyper-subjective miasmic cloud of depression and onto what we need to do to get better.
 It might feel hard at times, but we need to establish the destination before we start the journey.

 “You can’t hit a target if you don’t know what it is.” – Anthony Robbins